higoka/habbo-graphics-remover/README.md

 # habbo-graphics-remover

-a tiny script to remove graphics tag from swfs
+a tiny script to add or remove graphics tag from swfs

 ## requirement